noseka1/openshift-nvidia-gpu/README.md

 > :exclamation: Applying the machineconfigs to the cluster will cause all worker nodes to restart.

-Apply thte machineconfigs to the cluster:
+Apply the machineconfigs to the cluster:

 ```
 $ oc apply --kustomize rhel-entitlements/base